안녕하세요! 토미입니다.

 The correct answer is number one.

 회사원 월급 is a “corporate employee’s salary.”
-You add 만도 못하다 to the noun to make 회사원 월급만도 못해요, “do not even match up with the monthly salary of corporate employee.”
+You add 만도 못하다 to the noun to make 회사원 월급만도 못해요, “do not even match up with the monthly salary of a corporate employee.”

 Number two 회사원 못해요 is grammatically wrong, so don’t use it!